kernelmachine/kernelmachine.github.io.archive/_posts/2016-05-11-Introducing-Cargo-Profiler.md

 Since cargo-profiler parses performance statistics into machine-readable, structured objects, we can do a lot more with the data, even in a programmatic way.

-Here are some current ideas on the roadmap of this project:
+This project is in its infancy, and here are some current ideas on the roadmap:

  * Comparisons between profiling runs
  * Creating macros that conditionally compile a binary with functions you want to profile